One of the new trends in credit cards is making the card out of materials other than plastic.

 About the Annual Fee?

-If you maximize the Uber credits, worth $200, and maximize the airline fee credit, worth $200, the $550 annual fee is closer to $150.
+If you maximize the Uber credits, worth $200, and maximize the airline fee credit, worth $200, the annual_fees annual fee is closer to $150.
 This puts it on par with the Chase Sapphire Reserve card (which has an $550 annual fee but comes with a $300 travel credit).

-If you travel a lot, The Platinum Card offers a lot for the annual fee.
+If you travel a lot, The Platinum Card from American Express offers a lot for the annual fee.
 The airport lounge access is very good.
 Most premium cards only offer Priority Pass Select but since it’s American Express and they run lounges, you get their lounges too.
 Delta Sky Club is a very nice addition too but you have to be flying Delta that day to get access.

 The status upgrades for Marriott Bonvoy Gold Elite Status and Hilton Honors are also a little bump up.
 SPG Gold Elite comes with an enhanced room upgrade, free in-room internet, and 2 PM late checkout (among other less notable perks).
 Hilton Honors Gold Status comes with in-room and lobby wifi, late checkout, bottled water, Space-available room upgrades and complimentary breakfast.

 When you add up all the perks, it’s hard to quantify the value of each one, but together it’s a very attractive collection.